Your website should be so simple, a drunk person could use it.

 • Wasn't this cheaper earlier?
 Yes.
 Raising my prices is my way of throttling the amount of jobs.

 • Serious: what about alcoholism?
 Addictive drinking is a real issue.
 I intend to drink responsibly.
 I have close friends checking in with me regularly to make sure this doesn't become a problem.
-I'll do this once or twice a week, and limit the number of clients.
+I limit the number of clients and schedule these once a month, at most.

 Think of me like a user, but with a large knowledgebase on best practices, and no legal liability for your company.
 Actually, speaking of liability: I will ensure that I drink responsibly.
 I take all blame if I accidentally do.
 I will ensure that I do not endanger anyone else in the process.
 You waive all responsibility for me upon payment.
 If you are concerned about me, please contact me.
 If you or your loved ones struggles with alcohol, talk to your doctor.
 Various types of therapy with real trained and certified therapists have good success rates backed by actual scientific evidence, as do certain prescription drugs.
 Combining them likely has an even better success rate.
 Drink responsibly.